DAY 4 – Thursday Sep 17, 2020 (38.6 km)

 On my way up to Helligdomsklipperne the coastline became increasingly impressive.

 Helligdomsklipperne consist of rugged rock formations, some as high as 22 meters.
 Since the holy spring Rø Kjijla, which people made pilgrimages to, flowed out at the foot of the cliff named Helligdomsklippen, the site was frequented during medieval times and especially on Midsummer Eve.

 After Helligdomsklipperne the trail continues north passing Døndalen, Bådsted, Tejn and Sandkås.
 Døndalen is a valley located next to the road from Gudhjem to Tejn, it is known for its waterfall, which is Denmark’s longest.
 I did not visit Døndalen on this hike.
-The below photo is from my visit there in 2019.

 At Allinge I stopped for lunch just after 12:15 pm.
 I knew the harbour village well because I had stayed here at a hotel in 2019.
 I purchased a Ceasar salad and a Pepsi Max from the large Netto shop down near the parking area at the harbour.
 The salad had over 530 calories so that would give me enough energy to get through the afternoon I thought.
 Then I took a half hour break eating lunch and gazing at the goings on in the harbour.
 It was still chilly so I put on my wind jacket while I sat and ate lunch.

 After lunch I began walking north again towards the top of Bornholm (Hammeren).
 At Sandvig I admired the huge houses and summer residences.